MislavJaksic/Knowledge-Repository/Technology/Web/API/REST/RESTFulWebServices/README.md

-  Design the representation(s) accepted from the client Design the representation(s) served to the client Integrate this resource into existing resources, using hypermedia links and forms Consider the typical course of events: what’s supposed to happen?
+  Design the representation(s) accepted from the client Design the representation(s) served to the client Integrate this resource into existing resources, using hypermedia links and forms Consider the typical course of events: what's supposed to happen?
   Consider error conditions: what might go wrong?
 ```